 (c) Solid waste shall not be disposed of in water.

 (d) Leachate shall be contained within a lined disposal cell or leachate collection and storage system.
 All leachate shall be treated, as required by the receiving facility, prior to discharge.
-An NPDES permit may be required prior to the discharge of leachate to surface waters, as provided by 40 CFR Parts 258.26 and 258.27.
+A National Pollutant Discharge Elimination System (NPDES) permit may be required prior to the discharge of leachate to surface waters, as provided by 40 CFR 258.26 and 258.27.

 (e) MSWLF units shall not:

-(i) Cause a discharge of pollutants into waters of the United States, including wetlands, that violates any requirements of the Clean Water Act, including the National Pollutant Discharge Elimination System (NPDES) requirements, pursuant to Section 402 of the Clean Water Act; or
+(i) cause a discharge of pollutants into waters of the United States, including wetlands, that violates any requirements of the Clean Water Act, including the NPDES requirements, pursuant to Section 402 of the Clean Water Act; or

 (9) Liquids restrictions.